The buyer side program guide for RISE with SAP across entry paths, FUE mechanics, contract terms, and the renewal trajectory.

 | Custom RISE | Strategic accounts | Custom Edition | End to end negotiated | Variable |

 Base, Premium, and Premium Plus tiers each carry different SLA commitments and pricing.
+The multiplier applies to the entire RISE scope, not only the FUE line.

 SAP contracts the hyperscaler directly.
-The customer sees a single line on the RISE invoice.
+The customer sees one line on the RISE invoice.
+The buyer side move is to negotiate portability and discount pass through clauses at signing.

-Standard escalator runs four to six percent annually on the FUE line.
+The standard escalator runs four to six percent annually on the FUE line.
+Buyer side practice caps it at a defensible CPI proxy across every RISE line, not only the software.

-Total realized discount of thirty to forty five percent off list is the typical enterprise range.
+Total RISE discount can stack from volume, term length, tier selection, and migration velocity.
+Thirty to forty five percent off list is the typical enterprise range.
 Larger deployments stack higher.

 RISE is the SAP signature for the next decade.
 The program is the contract.
 Every renewal, every audit, and every BTP credit conversation runs through it.
 Treat the program like infrastructure, not like a software deal.